-The Thoroughbred Aftercare Alliance (TAA) is an organization designed to serve as both the accrediting body for aftercare facilities that care for Thoroughbreds upon retirement from racing and a fundraising and grant allocation body to support these approved facilities.
+The Thoroughbred Aftercare Alliance (TAA) is a nonprofit organization designed to serve as both the accrediting body for aftercare facilities that care for Thoroughbreds upon retirement from racing and a fundraising and grant allocation body to support these approved facilities.

 How are funds raised?

 The goal of the TAA is to collect a small percentage from every participating entity within the racing industry (stud fees, public auction consignment and purchase, Jockey Club registration, race winnings, racetracks, veterinarians, jockeys) Click here for a list of current participating entities.
-In 2014, a total of $2.4 million was granted to 42 approved aftercare organizations.
+Since inception in 2012, more than $10.8 million has been granted to accredited organizations.
 Click here for current list of approved aftercare organizations.

 How can you help?

-Keeneland, Fasig Tipton, OBS, and Barretts enable buyers and consignors to automatically contribute .05%, or $50 per $100,000 transaction to TAA.
+Keeneland, Fasig-Tipton, OBS, and Barretts enable buyers and consignors to automatically contribute .05%, or $50 per $100,000 transaction to the TAA.
 All four sales companies contribute an additional .05% match.

-Stallion farms & owners are able commit the equivalent of 25% of advertised stallion fee(s).
+Stallion farms and owners are able commit the equivalent of 25% of advertised stallion fee(s).
 The Breeders’ Cup Ltd. Invoices on a quarterly basis.

-Individuals, corporations and foundations are invited to send their contribution to TAA, c/o The Jockey Club, 821 Corporate Dr., Lexington, KY 40503.
-A secure online donation form is also available at www.thoroughbredaftercare.org or call 859-224-2756.
+Individuals, corporations, and foundations are invited to send their contribution to TAA, c/o The Jockey Club, 821 Corporate Dr., Lexington, KY 40503.
+A secure online donation form is available here or call 859-224-2756.